Differential/docs/GUIDEBOOK.md

 * M3 Startup workers do not need to suffer financially; we believe it makes sense to take care of employees when possible, so they can focus on what matters.
 * M4 Building a company cash reserve creates freedom.

-### Flat hierarchy.

-* F1 Nobody is told what to do; you don't have a boss.
-You choose what to work on.
-* F2 Treating talented people like children obliterates their value.
-* F3 You have the power to green-light projects and to ship products.
-* F4 Flatness eliminates barriers between your work and customers enjoying your work.
-* F5 Because everyone is a partner in the business, we trust them to make the right decisions; sometimes you'll work on projects because it's good for the long-term stability of YOUR business.

-## What should you work on?

-Deciding how to spend your time is very challenging.
-If you're ambitious, you'll find yourself constantly looking around for the most valuable work you could be doing, and it's not always obvious what that is.

-How much time should you spend in your core area of expertise?
-During a project, how far outside of that core area should you allow yourself to drift?

-If you're technical, do you want to work on improving your non-technical skills?
-And vice-versa?

-People are going to pull you towards their pet projects.

-There may be times where you wistfully long for the days where you had just one person telling you what they think you should do, rather than everybody.

-Some questions to guide you towards good work:

-* What can I do to create the most benefit to our customers?
-Our business?
-* Are we not doing something that we should be doing?
-* What’s interesting?
-* What’s rewarding?
-* What leverages my strengths?

-Our lack of a traditional structure comes with an important responsibility.
-It’s up to all of us to spend effort focusing on the long-term goals of the company.

-For every task you decide to work on, there will be dozens that aren’t getting your attention.
-You've got to make judgement calls.
-Nobody expects you to devote time to every opportunity that comes your way.

 ## How does the company decide what to work on?

 The same way we make other decisions: by waiting for someone to decide that it’s the right thing to do, and then letting them recruit other people to work on it with them.
 Or working on it solo.

 We believe in each other to make these decisions, and this faith has proven to be well-founded over and over again.

 A few guiding principles:

 * Will you enjoy the work?
-* Does positively impact our company?
-* Does it positive impact our startup community?
+* Does positively impact our company and community?

 ## Temporary hierarchy emerges, and is OK